Midnight Club 3: Dub Edition: Multiplayer

 The game includes an online mode, where players can race with other players from all around the world.
 There are also many clubs available to join, but players can also start and manage their own.
-Most offline modes are available for play online, while in online mode it's possible to chat in-game, including a cruise mode, capture the flag, circuit racing, ordered racing, unordered racing, tag, paint and Autocross.
+Most offline modes are available for play online, while in online mode it is possible to chat in-game, including a cruise mode, capture the flag, circuit racing, ordered racing, unordered racing, tag, paint and Autocross.
 Tracks created via the Race Editor offline can be used Online.
+On Xbox Live, the game also supports voice chat.
+Xbox Live was shut down on April 15, 2010.
+Midnight Club 3: Dub Edition is now supported online with replacement online servers for the Xbox called Insignia.